nabezokodaikon/picsum/README.md

 # PicSum

 ## Software Overview
-* PicSum is a tabbed image viewer.
-* Images can be displayed in a double-page spread.
-* Various functions are provided for organizing image files.
+An Intuitive and Comfortable Photo Viewer
+PicSum is a photo viewer with a tab function, similar to a web browser.
+It features fast startup and loading times, which allows for a smooth Browse experience.
+It also supports spread view, so you can display multiple photos side by side.
+What's more, it has an address bar like a file explorer, making folder access easy.

+* Please note: This application specializes in viewing photos and does not have any editing functions.

-## Functions
+## Features
 ### Tabs
-* Tabs can be added, deleted, and windows can be combined or separated.
+You can add, delete, merge, and separate windows.

+### Address Bar
+The address bar is a breadcrumb list, making it easy to navigate between folders.

-### Home Page
+### Home
-* Displays a list of frequently accessed folders.
+This displays a list of frequently accessed folders.

-### Stars
+### Star
-* Files and folders can be starred.
+You can star files and folders.

 ### Tags
-* Files and folders can be tagged.
+You can add tags to files and folders.

 ### Bookmarks
-* Image files within a folder can be bookmarked.
-### Clips
-* Files and folders are remembered only while the application is running.
-* Images can also be clipped by middle-clicking on the image page.
+You can add bookmarks to photos within a folder.

 ### Export
-* Image files can be exported to any folder.
+You can drag and drop photos to export them to any folder.
+The original files will not be changed.

 ## Supported image formats
 * `Avif`